Eddie Mosley: Crimes

 In the period between November 1971 and July 1973, almost 150 rapes of girls and women were recorded in the northwestern part of Fort Lauderdale.
-In all cases, the perpetrator was described as a young, tall black man with an athletic build and a scar on his left cheek, whom, under the threat of physical violence, lured them to wastelands and other isolated areas, where he choked and sexually abused the victims.
+In all cases, the perpetrator was described as a young, tall black man with an athletic build and a scar on his left cheek, who, under the threat of physical violence, lured them to wastelands and other isolated areas, where he choked and sexually abused the victims.
 On July 23, 1973, three rape victims identified Mosley as their assailant, who, due to his physique and tall stature, well matched the composite of the rapist.
 After his arrest, his photographs were shown to other victims, resulting in more than 40 women identifying him as the rapist.
-During this period, Eddie was also the prime suspect in the rape-murders of two black girls in Fort Lauderdale, killed in early 1973, but since there was not enough evidence, he was only charged with the assaults and subsequent rape.
-However, following a mental evaluation, he was found to be insane, and was ordered involuntary commitment at the Florida State Hospital, where he spent five years.
+During this period, Mosley was also the prime suspect in the rape-murders of two black girls in Fort Lauderdale, killed in early 1973, but since there was not enough evidence, he was only charged with the assaults and subsequent rape.
+However, following a mental evaluation, he was found to be insane, and was ordered involuntary commitment to the Florida State Hospital, where he spent five years.
 During his imprisonment, no other similar rapes or murders were recorded.